 Chrome is the most popular browser in the world, owning over 60% of the browser marketshare—so chances are, you're reading this site in Google Chrome right now.

 Love it or hate it, you should appreciate it.
-Without Chrome, Chromium wouldn't exist—why does that matter?
+Without Chrome, the Chromium engine wouldn't exist—why does that matter?
 Well the open-source browser foundation that was built by Google is likely powering whatever browser you're using right now.

 We continued going back to Chrome—it was just familiar and worked well, especially if your personal and work life are tied to Google (as many are).

 Well...
-That was up until Arc.
+That was up until Arc (by The Browser Company).

 Rather than describe all of the features you're probably already familiar with like tabs and bookmarks, I think it's time better spent explaining why you shouldn't really expect new features with Chrome.